zaufi/kate-cpp-helper-plugin/README.md

         PCH_FILE ${CMAKE_BINARY_DIR}/most_included_files.h
       )

-this will produce the `most_included_files.h` header file with `#include` directives of all used headers in a project.
+this will add a target (`update-pch-header`) to produce the `most_included_files.h` header file with `#include` directives of all used headers in a project.
 This file can be configured as PCH header file in plugins' configuration dialog.
 It will be _precompiled_ and used by code completer.

 Some (other) important notes